coronatrends/coronatrends.github.io/README.md

 ### Countries

 A plot for the European Union (EU) and the World was added to the original graph.
 The countries used for calculating the EU includes those with free movement via the European Economic Area (EEA).
 This includes the European Free Trade Association (EFTA) states of Iceland, Liechtenstein, Norway, Switzerland; and the United Kingdom (UK) that remains a member during the transition period of Brexit.
+I also added combined plots for referenced regions, including the Balkans and Latin America.

 ### Regions

 A plot for the 7 regions of the World, 6 continents model plus the Middle East as a distinct cultural region.
-Russia is split across Europe and Asia proportionally according to population, resulting in roughly 70% of cases assigned to Europe and 30% assigned to Asia.
+Russia is split across Europe and Asia proportionally according to the available data.

 ### National

 The plots for China, United States, Canada, Australia were modified to include available cities, regions and the World to provide greater context.
 A plot for the UK was also added, but Northern Ireland could not be included as no time series could be found or constructed.

-### London
+### City

-A plot of the boroughs of London, which includes London as a whole to provide context.
+A plot of the boroughs oro ther administrative divisions of avilable cities, which includes city istself as a whole to provide context.

 ### Locations